dwyl/process-handbook/personas/README.md

 for the purpose behind a particular feature.

 Personas are also beneficial
-for introducing new team members or stakeholders.
+for introducing new team members or stakeholders to your product and its key audience.

 Personas can be tailored to the unique needs and goals of your project according to what you consider relevant.